echoedinvoker/python/day9/93-nest-list-dict/memo.md

 ![Alt simple dict](pic/01.jpg)

-- Above is a simple dictionary, recording the capital of each country.
+- Above is a simple dictionary, recording the capital of each country is enough.

 ![Alt needs for multiple values of a key](pic/02.jpg)